UsabilityEngineering/What4Dinner/phaseIII/README.md

 ## Findings

-Task 1: The users found this task very easy to complete, giving it an average difficulty rating of 2.75/10.
+Task 1: The users found this task moderately easy to complete, giving it an average difficulty rating of 2.75/10.
 One participant expressed slight confusion on where the filter button was located but found it quickly.

 Task 2: The users found this task to be extremely easy, giving it an average difficulty rating of 1.75/10.
 There was no confusion regarding this task.